baytelman/fullstack-interview/README.md

 O R A Y
 ```

-When playing with the "neighbors rule", this board contains (at least) the following English words defined in [`our (limited) dictionary file`](files/dictionary.json).
+When playing with the "neighbors rule", this board contains (at least) the following English words defined in [our (limited) dictionary file](files/dictionary.json).

 - ARTS
 - FAST